-How Can Swiss Citizens Get Mortgages in the USA?
+How Can Swiss Citizens Get Mortgages in the USA in 2025?

 Are you a Swiss citizen considering property ownership in the United States?
 You’re not alone!
 Many Swiss nationals are exploring the U.S. real estate market, and the good news is that there are no citizenship barriers to owning property in the U.S.